Coernel82/SEPA-QR-for-Woocommerce/README.md

 The plugin comes as is and free.
 However a real person has put real work into it.
 So if you use it please do s.th. good.
 Use your efforts, your time for beneficial projects or whatever!
 # Installation
 Nothing special:
+* Downlaod the ZIP-file
-In Woocommerce via "install" and upload or manually placing into the plugin folder.
+* In Woocommerce via "install" and upload or manually placing into the plugin folder.
 # What it does
 places an image with the SEPA-QR-Code in the
 * thank-you-page after placing an order